wounded-pixels/dsp-playground/README.md

   * explanation text
   * labels for signal, kernel, output signal X
   * y axis labels X
-  * some sort of funnel line from kernel to output signal
+  * some sort of funnel line from kernel to output signal X
+  * initial step with no lines

 ## Next up
 * start with examples of convolution with sound?